 It is important to monitor your horses by checking their temperatures for any increase.
 The normal temperature of a horse is 37.2-38.3°C (99-101°F), and any temperature over 39.0°C is suspicious of a fever.
 Additionally if your horse shows symptoms including a cough, snotty nose, enlarged glands (under the lower jaw), swollen or sore eyes, depression, loss of appetite or swelling in the lower legs please contact us immediately and we can arrange free testing for flu throughout the Animal Health Trust.

 How do I protect my horse?

 There are two ways to protect your horse with vaccination and biosecurity.
 Biosecurity is protecting your horses from animals with unknown health status, including isolating any new horses on the yard for 14 days and checking their temperature daily.
-If horses on a yard are mixing with other yards, such as competition horses, it is prudent to take horses temperatures on a daily basis.
+If horses are leaving the yard for events it is important to ensure they are healthy, and up to date with their vaccinations.

 Vaccination provides a certain level of protection from flu, reducing the severity of the disease and the amount the virus is shed after infection.
 This reduces the risk to your horse, slows down the spread of the disease and helps us control the outbreak.
 We recommend that ALL horses on a yard are vaccinated for flu.

 This includes horses which do not leave the yard and especially 'pet' shetlands or the retired and older horses.
 In some outbreaks these unvaccinated animals have been the worst affected.

 If your horse is unvaccinated they will only start to gain protection from vaccination, 1 week after their second dose.
 This means it will take one month to get any significant protection from the vaccination.
 (Day 0 - First Flu Vaccine, Day 21-92 - Second Vaccination, then 7 days later horse begins to get significant protection)